mylux/ze_challenge/README.md

 # ze_challenge
 ## Purpose of this application
-This is a serverless approach to the Ze change that was proposed
+This is a serverless approach to the Ze challenge that was proposed

 ## High Level Diagram